Dorset-Council-UK/GIFramework-Maps/README.md

 ## Acknowledgements

 GIFrameworkMaps would not be possible without the open source community.
-This is just a small list of our favourite open source projects and organisations that have helped us.
+This is just a small list of our favourite open source projects and organisations that have helped us:

 - [OpenLayers](https://openlayers.org)
 - [GeoServer](https://geoserver.org)